 Some important considerations for retailers that relate to waste appliances and electronics are below.

 Reuse and Recycling exemption: Appliances and electronics that are considered hazardous waste and sent for disposal (for example, to a landfill) count towards the facility's generator status (as a large, small, or conditionally exempt generator) and must be properly manifested and managed as hazardous waste.
 However, appliances and electronics sent for reuse or refurbishment prior to reuse generally are not considered hazardous waste and would not be included in the calculation of generator status.

-State Laws: State laws may require more stringent management for appliances and electronics; for example, California and Oregon have landfill bans on appliances and many other electronics.
-In addition, some states have more stringent requirements for hazardous waste.
+State and Local Laws: State laws may require more stringent management for appliances and electronics.
 However, some states allow electronics to be managed as universal wastes.
 Many jurisdictions have landfill bans on appliances and many other electronics.

 Household Exemption and "Take Back" Programs: Used appliances and electronics generated by households are not considered hazardous waste and are not regulated under federal and many state regulations.
 Under federal regulations, the household hazardous waste exemption continues to apply after household wastes are collected and consolidated.
 However, many states cut off the household hazardous waste exemption at the point the waste is collected by another entity, such as a retailer who collects the household waste as a service for customers.

 Recyclers: There are federal requirements under the Clean Air Act for refrigerants to be recovered from appliances prior to dismantling or disposal.
 Depending on the state, there may be additional requirements, such as certification, for companies that recycle appliances or electronics.
 As a result, it is important to use a qualified company to handle appliance and electronics recycling.

 The RCC hazardous waste page has more detail.